Credit Suisse Group Raises CVS Health (NYSE:CVS) Price Target to $100.00

-CVS Health (NYSE:CVS) had its target price upped by Credit Suisse Group from $91.00 to $100.00 in a research note issued to investors on Thursday, The Fly reports.
-Credit Suisse Group currently has an outperform rating on the pharmacy operator’s stock.
+CVS Health (NYSE:CVS) had its price target boosted by Credit Suisse Group from $91.00 to $100.00 in a research report report published on Wednesday, Benzinga reports.
+They currently have an outperform rating on the pharmacy operator’s stock.

-Other analysts also recently issued reports about the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of CVS Health from $83.00 to $98.00 in a report on Wednesday.
-Jefferies Financial Group increased their price target on shares of CVS Health from $90.00 to $95.00 and gave the company a buy rating in a report on Wednesday.
-Raymond James increased their price target on shares of CVS Health from $90.00 to $95.00 and gave the company a strong-buy rating in a report on Wednesday.
-BMO Capital Markets raised their price objective on shares of CVS Health from $82.00 to $90.00 and gave the stock a market perform rating in a report on Thursday.
-Finally, Morgan Stanley raised their price objective on shares of CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a report on Tuesday, April 20th.
-Three investment analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and an average target price of $91.69.
+Other equities analysts also recently issued reports about the company.
+Morgan Stanley boosted their price objective on CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a research report on Tuesday, April 20th.
+Royal Bank of Canada boosted their target price on CVS Health from $80.00 to $91.00 and gave the stock an outperform rating in a research note on Wednesday, May 5th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Guggenheim restated a neutral rating on shares of CVS Health in a research note on Tuesday, March 23rd.
+Finally, Truist Securities boosted their target price on CVS Health from $80.00 to $88.00 and gave the stock a buy rating in a research note on Tuesday, April 20th.
+Three equities research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the stock.
+CVS Health has an average rating of Buy and an average price target of $92.14.

-CVS Health (NYSE:CVS) last announced its quarterly earnings results on Tuesday, May 4th.
-The pharmacy operator reported $2.04 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.72 by $0.32.
-CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-The company had revenue of $69.10 billion for the quarter, compared to analyst estimates of $68.33 billion.
-During the same quarter in the prior year, the business posted $1.91 EPS.
-CVS Health’s quarterly revenue was up 3.5% on a year-over-year basis.
-Sell-side analysts predict that CVS Health will post 7.43 EPS for the current year.
+CVS Health (NYSE:CVS) last released its earnings results on Tuesday, May 4th.
+The pharmacy operator reported $2.04 earnings per share for the quarter, beating the consensus estimate of $1.72 by $0.32.
+The company had revenue of $69.10 billion during the quarter, compared to the consensus estimate of $68.33 billion.
+CVS Health had a return on equity of 15.60% and a net margin of 2.99%.
+CVS Health’s revenue was up 3.5% compared to the same quarter last year.
+During the same period in the previous year, the company posted $1.91 EPS.
+On average, analysts anticipate that CVS Health will post 7.43 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Monday, May 3rd.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, May 3rd.
 Shareholders of record on Friday, April 23rd were paid a $0.50 dividend.
-This represents a $2.00 dividend on an annualized basis and a yield of 2.35%.
-The ex-dividend date of this dividend was Thursday, April 22nd.
-CVS Health’s payout ratio is currently 28.25%.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.37%.
+The ex-dividend date was Thursday, April 22nd.
+CVS Health’s dividend payout ratio is currently 28.25%.

 CVS Health Company Profile